EigenVValue/OpenGLCTRender/README.md

 How to play:
 sample obj is the cube.obj file, add it into x64\release\img folder.
-You can choose <font color= #FF0000>CONTROLS.CPP</font>.
+You can choose CONTROLS.CPP.
 It rotates model so you can see immersive light.
-<font color= #FF0000>CONTROLSFORFOV.CPP</font> rotates the view matrix so it is much faster to run than controls.
+CONTROLSFORFOV.CPP rotates the view matrix so it is much faster to run than controls.
 But light will not change.
 Scroll mouse to scale view Matrix.
 Click the mouse and move it to rotate your point of view.
 ↑↓←→ up, down, left and right.
 (Not available now)